 The coziest bowl of gluten-free chicken noodle soup is comforting and filled with perfectly cooked noodles.
-The best noodles for soup are ones that will hold up without turning to mush.
+The best gluten-free noodles for soup are ones that will hold up without turning to mush.
 Information on the best brands and types of noodles is included.
+Also included is a a 30 minute soup option if you’re short on time.

 Table of Contents